slok/goresilience/Readme.md

 })
 ```

-or combining in a chain, like this example were the execution will be retried, timeout and concurrency controlled:
+or combining in a chain, like this example were the execution will be retried, timeout and concurrency controlled using a bulkhead runner:

 ```go
 import (